lsokolew/ds-456-environmental-policy/README.md

 ## Contributions to FP4:
-- Alicia: built Shiny app framework, demographics & EJA analysis...
+- Alicia: built Shiny app framework, demographics & EJA analysis
-- Lilabeth: air quality analysis, ...
+- Lilabeth: air quality analysis, looked into the historical data and fixed issues in the data
-- Sydney: health analysis, ...
+- Sydney: health analysis, had a lot of context on negative impacts of power plants in other areas
 - All: made next steps plan, drafted presentation, contributed to shiny app